Search for squarks and gluinos in $pp$ collisions at $\sqrt{s} = 13$ TeV and $13.6$ TeV in events with $\tau$-leptons, jets and missing transverse momentum using the ATLAS detector: Analysis strategy

 \subsection{Cut-and-count approach}

 In the cut-and-count analysis the data are split into three channels -- \nolep, \onelep, and \twotau, similarly to the ML-based approach.
 The \twotau channel is used inclusively, targeting the higher-mass part of the signal parameter space.
 In the channels with exactly one $\tau$-lepton, two different types of kinematic signatures are targeted, one corresponding to low \masssplit, and the other to higher \susymass.
+Unlike the ML approach, the CRs and VRs are used for all three channels inclusively.

 The most powerful discriminating variables for the signal models considered in this \paper are found to be related to the missing transverse momentum.
 For the \nolep channel, \met itself shows the most discrimination power and is used as the multi-bin variable, with selections on \HT and \mttauone providing suppression of \SM backgrounds, while an \met $<400$~\GeV selection is used for CRs and VRs.
 Two orthogonal SRs are defined -- the Compressed SR (CompSR, targeting the low-\masssplit signal models) and the High Mass SR (HMSR, targeting high-\susymass signal models).
 Their orthogonality is ensured by a requirement on the $\tau$-lepton \pt.
 In the CompSR the small mass-splitting between the SUSY decay products results in soft $\tau$-leptons, and the event selection requires $\pt^{\tau_1} < 45$~\GeV.
 In the HMSR the focus is on sensitivity to low $m_\text{LSP}$ values, corresponding to larger mass-splitting and $\tau$-leptons with higher transverse momentum.
 As such, all events in the HMSR are required to have $\pt^{\tau_1} > 45$~\GeV, and the requirement on \mttauone is set much higher than in CompSR.
 Another consequence of the larger mass-splitting in the signal events targeted by the HMSR is a higher jet multiplicity, which allows an $N_\text{jets} \geq 3$ requirement to efficiently reduce the \Wjets background.
 The exact selections used to define the \nolep SRs are summarised in Table~\ref{tab:signal_regions_1tau}.